jouyang19/typescript-react-crash-course-notes/README.md

 # TypeScript with React Tutorial

-Lesson notes pulled from [Codevolution's React TypeScript Tutorials Playlist on Youtube](https://www.youtube.com/playlist?list=PLC3y8-rFHvwi1AXijGTKM0BKtHzVC-LSK).
+Lesson notes inspired from [Codevolution's React TypeScript Tutorials Playlist on Youtube](https://www.youtube.com/playlist?list=PLC3y8-rFHvwi1AXijGTKM0BKtHzVC-LSK).

 These lesson notes assumes that the reader has a basic understanding of React.